 In 2017, the business took its first step toward internationalization by launching a localized platform in Canada.
 It also acquired Math 42, a German math education company, to bolster its STEM education services.

-2018, the company acquired StudyBlue, a flashcard creation and sharing platform, to increase its independent study and exam preparation capabilities.
+In 2018, the company acquired StudyBlue, a flashcard-creation and sharing platform, to enhance its independent study and exam-preparation capabilities.
 That year, it also introduced Chegg Math Solver, an AI-powered tool to help students solve math problems.

 In 2019, the company expanded its reach into vocational and retraining education by acquiring Thinkful, an online coding school.
-This acquisition allowed it to cater to a broader audience beyond traditional college students.
+This acquisition enabled it to reach a broader audience beyond traditional college students.

 The COVID-19 pandemic in 2020 accelerated the shift to online learning, resulting in substantial growth for the company.
 The business quickly adapted by expanding its online services and improving its infrastructure to meet the increasing demand.